 Why should seniors buy life insurance?

-Life insurance can be a vital piece of a long-term financial plan for seniors and offer you peace of mind that your loved ones won’t get stuck with hefty end-of-life bills.
+Life insurance can be a vital piece of a long-term financial plan for seniors and offers you peace of mind that your loved ones won’t get stuck with hefty end-of-life bills.

-William Scott Page, CEO of LifeGuide Partners and author of "It's Never Too Late: Getting Older, Wiser, and Worry-Free in Our Golden Years,” says reasons that a senior would want life insurance includes:
+William Scott Page, CEO of LifeGuide Partners says reasons that a senior would want life insurance include:

 - Estate planning